tylerneylon/small_notes/mind_model/mind_model.md

 I'll motivate these categories with a simple example.
-If a stranger says to you, "hey, you can definitely trust me!" then you can immediately store this narrative element of your life: this person said these words.
+If a stranger says to you, "hey, you can definitely trust me!" then you can immediately store this narrative element of your life: This person said these words.
 Now, is what they said *true*?
 That's a different matter, and one you should probably decide based on more evidence.
 The *fact* that they said these words can safely go into story memory without fact-checing.
 The *idea* that they're trust-worthy is an uncertain claim we can keep around, flagged as "dubious" until further notice.
+Given more feedback, we can choose to act with or without trust toward this person, and this goes into our action memory.

 When it comes to decisions we make, it's not always obvious if it was a good decision until some later point in time.
 Consider making a move in chess.
 If